thephpleague/commonmark/README.md

  - [CommonMark Attributes Extension](https://github.com/webuni/commonmark-attributes-extension) - Adds a syntax to define attributes on the various HTML elements.
  - [Alt Three Emoji](https://github.com/AltThree/Emoji) An emoji parser for CommonMark.
  - [Sup Sub extensions](https://github.com/OWS/commonmark-sup-sub-extensions) - Adds support of superscript and subscript (`<sup>` and `<sub>` HTML tags)

+Others can be found on [Packagist under the `commonmark-extension` package type](https://packagist.org/packages/league/commonmark?type=commonmark-extension).

 If you build your own, feel free to submit a PR to add it to this list!